 After finding the right suppliers, all you need to do now is keep them.
 Treat your suppliers like your partner.
 If your suppliers feel happy to work with you, you will most likely get more benefits from them.

 To facilitate your communication with them, consider using automated systems in your supplier management.
-A good automated system provides you with various conveniences such as an online ordering portal, complete supplier data storage and many more.
+A well-automated system provides you with various conveniences such as an online ordering portal, complete supplier data storage, and many more.

 So, what is your take on these strategies?
 Is there another negotiation strategy that you use to get the best deal from your suppliers?